mharkess/EcoSwitch/EcoSwitch_Casing_and_install/readme_installation.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-#### EcoSwitch Installation Steps
+## EcoSwitch Device Installation Steps
-Each EcoSwitch device will come prebuilt with a motor, an attachment, a circuit board within the rectangular outer shell, and a battery pack.
+<p align="justify">Each EcoSwitch device will come prebuilt with a motor, an attachment, a circuit board within the rectangular outer shell, and a battery pack.
 The device will be mounted on the FCU dial and securely attached to the knob.
-Then, batteries are needed in the battery pack to power the device and assemble it as follow:
+Then, batteries are needed in the battery pack to power the device and assemble it as follow:</p>

-#### 1. Put two T-shape bars beside the rectangle box.
+1. Put two T-shape bars beside the rectangle box.
-#### 2. Use four M4x20 mm screws and drill them inside the two holes of the T-shape bars.
+2. Use four M4x20 mm screws and drill them inside the two holes of the T-shape bars.
 Also, fix the M4 screw locks at the end to stabilize the screws.
-#### 3. Use two M3x20 mm screws to drill on the top hole of the two T-shape bars.
+3. Use two M3x20 mm screws to drill on the top hole of the two T-shape bars.
-#### 4. Fix the M3 screw locks at the end to stabilize the screws.
+4. Fix the M3 screw locks at the end to stabilize the screws.

 <p align="right">(<a href="#top">back to top</a>)</p>